How to grow potatoes

 It is easier and you will be more successful growing early maturing potato varieties in containers.
 They are smaller in size and more suited to growing this way.

 - Water consistently between the rows, especially in hot dry weather.

-- Feed every 4-6 weeks with Scotts Performance Naturals Tomato, Vegetable & Herb Liquid Fertiliser.
+- Feed your potatoes with Scotts Osmocote® Tomato, Vegetable & Herb Controlled Release Fertiliser.

 - Avoid planting potatoes in the same space each season, and not where tomatoes, capsicum and eggplant have grown in previous seasons as they are of the same family and susceptible to the same diseases.

 Early varieties can be harvested after 90 days when they start to flower, and the foliage is still green.
 Some varieties such as Nadine, Swift and Rocket will have very few flowers.
 Early varieties do not store well.

 To test keeping quality, rub the potato skin with your finger if the skin rubs off easily, the variety is not good for storing, so eat right away.

 Main and late varieties can be harvested when completely brown and foliage has died off.
 Potatoes can be left in the ground until ready for eating or dug up and stored in a cool dry place.